matthewsides/ZSL-Green-House-Menace/README.md

 #### Aims

+After breaking down the project and taking all of the client needs into consideration, the team then devised project aims and objectives to help work on the tasks of the project, for instance, project aims included:

 • 	Produce and Implement a Drag and Drop System

 • Incorporate 4 areas based around geographical terrain

 • Make the app functional and compatible in said target system (Ipad)

+• Visual Appealing Menu

 • Produce a demo and present ideas to the client (based on the clients specifications)

+• Implement a clear pledge system

 #### Objectives